grapestone5321/edX-Programming-for-Everybody-Getting-Started-with-Python/README.md

 9: Lists

 We look at Python's simplest data structure - the list.
-Lists can store more
+Lists can store more than one item in a variable.

 10: Dictionaries